6 Great Reasons for Accounts Payable Virtual Card Payments

 The use of virtual credit cards can replace out-dated and cumbersome paper checks and the associated manual-process inefficiencies.
 With single-issue virtual-cards, accounts payable departments can focus less on processing payments and more on financial responsibilities.
 No more writing checks, stuffing checks in envelopes, and metering envelopes.
 In addition to saving time, you reduce or eliminate the risks of human error with a streamlined accounts payable process through single-issued virtual cards.
 Basically, A/P departments can combat the challenges in the accounts payable process by issuing virtual cards.

-Virtual credit cards cost you nothing - in fact, you'll earn cash back with monthly rebates.
+Virtual credit cards cost you nothing - in fact, you'll earn cash back on spend with monthly rebates.
 Really.
 When compared to the check, which most companies agree costs a minimum of $3.50 to $5.00 for mid-sized companies and from $10.00 - $20.00 for larger organizations, the virtual card immediately returns your investment in the program, if any was required.
 Costs associated with check payments are for supplies like check stock, MICR toner, envelopes, and postage.
 Then there are the soft costs of the time and labor required to get them folded, stuffed, and posted to the mail.
 With the right payment automation software, you can eliminate the majority of your check payments by migrating some payments to Virtual Cards and others to ACH as a back-up ePayment method.
 Both substantially reduce your hard and soft costs.

-Earn Cash Rebates
+Earn Cash Rebates On Monthly Spend

 Wouldn't you be the company hero if you created a way for the company to earn extra revenue (cash) just by doing your job?
 With virtual credit cards, your company can earn cash rebates while paying your vendors or suppliers.
 For every dollar of virtual card payments, you have the potential to earn a cash rebate when you select the right program.
 The more virtual credit card transactions, the more you earn back.
 Your CFO will be happy about creating the organization's newest revenue stream without really having to do anything.
 Do your research up front before signing a virtual card contract.
 Most bank treasury programs don't pay cash back monthly.
 They hold the rebate for payment annually or worse, they require that you hit a certain minimum before paying rebates.
 You don't want that if you're seeking a tangible impact on your bottom-line.